4d/docs/website/translated_docs/es/Preferences/general.md

 When this option is checked, 4D databases are automatically created in a folder suffixed .4dbase.

 Thanks to this principle, under macOS the database folders appear as packages having specific properties.
-Under Windows, this has no particular impact.
+En Windows, este funcionamiento no tiene ningún impacto particular.

 ### Incluir los tokens en los archivos fuente del proyecto